Air Force Research Laboratory: Space Vehicles Directorate

 The University Nanosatellite Program, a satellite design and fabrication competition for universities jointly administered by the American Institute of Aeronautics and Astronautics (AIAA), AFOSR, AFRL, and the Space Development and Test Wing, is also managed by the Space Vehicles Directorate's Spacecraft Technology division.
 The fourth iteration of the competition was completed in March 2007 with the selection of Cornell University's CUSat as the winner.
 Previous winners of the competition were University of Texas at Austin's Formation Autonomy Spacecraft with Thrust, Relnav, Attitude, and Crosslink (FASTRAC) for Nanosat-3 and the joint 3 Corner Satellite (3CS) project by the University of Colorado at Boulder, Arizona State University and New Mexico State University for Nanosat-2.
 As of July 2008, only the 3CS spacecraft has launched, however FASTRAC has a launch tentatively scheduled for December 2009.

+The Space University Research Initiative (SURI) is a collaborative research program sponsored by the Air Force Office of Scientific Research (AFOSR) and the AFRL Chief Technologist Office to foster engagement among the Department of Defense, academia, and the aerospace industry.
+The initiative supports multidisciplinary basic and applied research to transition critical aerospace concepts into advanced technologies.
+The program and its initial consortium awards were officially announced on December 17, 2021.
+The inaugural SURI project, aimed at breaking the traditional "launch once, use once" paradigm through on-orbit servicing, assembly, and manufacturing (OSAM), was awarded to a consortium managed by Carnegie Mellon University, Texas A&M University, the University of New Mexico, and Northrop Grumman Corporation.
+As the first team to manage this initiative, these organizations play an essential role in developing systems for the intelligent inspection and maintenance of space assets.
+Within this partnership, University of New Mexico serves a core operational role in advanced robotics manipulation, utilizing smart algorithms developed by its PhD research team to enable complex robotic interactions with non-rigid satellites in orbit.
+By enabling the repair and upgrading of existing infrastructure, these technologies are designed to significantly prolong the operational lifespan of U.S. space devices, yielding multi-million-dollar cost savings by reducing the need for replacement launches.
+Furthermore, this research accelerates both domestic and global space development by establishing foundational capabilities for sustainable space operations.
+The program's advancements in autonomous robotics also contribute to broader terrestrial safety efforts by offering viable methodologies for active space debris mitigation and the management of orbital hazards, thereby supporting the long-term security and viability of space environments for humanity.